 Patina Pipework’s adds Copper Pipes into Minecraft, a material added with Minecraft 1.18.1.
-These Pipes have a few uses, such as being used for decorations, or for even hydrating Farmland.
-Like other Copper items, there’s also Waxed and Oxidized variants of each block.
+These Pipes have a few uses, such as being used for decorations, or even hydrating Farmland.
+Like other Copper items, there are also Waxed and Oxidized variants of each block.

 Later on, Redstone can be integrated into Patina Pipeworks, so that you can manually or automatically control the flow of water through Copper Pipes.
-Although it’s worth nothing that each Copper Pipe in a setup also has its own handle, which can enable or disable water flow.
+Although it’s worth noting that each Copper Pipe in a setup also has its handle, which can enable or disable water flow.

 This is one of many of our Mod Wikis, here at Minecraft Guides.
 If you're interesting in finding out about more of Minecraft's Best Mods, then check out our dedicated section!
 We allow you to sort by Forge, Fabric, Minecraft Version and Genre!

-There’s 3 core items that need to be crafted to get started with Patina Pipeworks.
+3 core items need to be crafted to get started with Patina Pipeworks.
 The first is the Copper Pipe Base, which requires 8 Copper Pipes and 1 Redstone Dust.
-This is the main block, and is what collects water, and then pushes it through the Pipes.
+This is the main block and is what collects water, and then pushes it through the Pipes.

 Next, create a Copper Pipe Valve from 4 Copper Bars.
 A Copper Valve needs to be placed on the side of the Copper Pipe Base, specifically the side that has all the gauges and dials.
 Otherwise, it won’t work.